 That being said, with some creativity the right entrepreneur could potentially disrupt the industries mentioned above to find success by innovating with the subscription model.

 One example can be found in the case of the vehicle manufacturer, Volvo.
-When the Swedish automaker launched the XC40 model last year, they announced a subscription option as an alternative to spending $35,200 to own the car outright.
+When the Swedish automaker launched the XC40 model in 2017, it announced a subscription option as an alternative to spending $35,200 to own the car outright.
 Rather than leasing the vehicle, customers could pay $600 a month for a subscription that includes maintenance, roadside assistance, and even insurance.

 Industries that lend themselves well to the subscription model